bgopikrishna/content/blog/getting-started-with-webpack.md

 Loaders convert these files into JavaScript modules.
 These converted modules will be used by webpack.

-For example, with the help of a, you can transpile typescript files.
+For example, with the help of [ts-loader](https://webpack.js.org/guides/typescript/), you can transpile typescript files.

 ```javascript
      module: {